Orange066/EndmemberNet/README.md

 1. Download the Finetuned Models

 You can download the finetuned models  from the [Zenodo repository](https://doi.org/10.5281/zenodo.13622929) or [Hugging Face](https://huggingface.co/Orange066/Unmixing_Model) and the examples from the [Zenodo repository](https://doi.org/10.5281/zenodo.13622692)  or [Hugging Face](https://huggingface.co/datasets/Orange066/Unmixing_ExampleData) of EndmemberNet.
-Then, you can 'tar -xzvf' the file and put the folder in the root directory of EndmemberNet .
+Then, you can 'tar -xzvf' the file and put the folder in the root directory of EndmemberNet.
+The path should be structured as follows:

 ```
 exampledata/